-Larry has exhibited at numerous art walks, festivals, and shows in the last eight years, and has won multiple awards including a first place ribbon for the annual staff art show at the University of Oklahoma.
+Larry has exhibited at numerous art walks, festivals, and shows in the last ten years, and has won multiple awards including a first place ribbon for the annual staff art show at the University of Oklahoma.
 He has twice been pictured on the cover of the monthly Chickasaw Times newspaper, along with a feature story in the May 2016 edition.

 Larry was selected as the Featured Artist for the Oklahoma City Area Director's IHS Awards Ceremony in 2018 and again in 2019.